SOCIAL ECONOMY AND SOCIAL ENTERPRISES

 ENSIE produced the press release: "Social economy is now on the EU Labour Ministers’ agenda!" in order to underline the fact that discussions on social economy took place for the first time at this informal meeting in Milan of the EPSCO Council, under the Italian Presidency of the Council of the European Union.

 The conclusions of the conference lead to the Strasbourg Declaration, summarizing the results of these two days of discussion and the future actions to implement in order to encourage the development of the social economy in the European Union.
 This declaration represents the point of views of the different stakeholders that participate.
 Patrizia Bussi, ENSIE coordinator also contributed to its writing.
-To support the place of social enterprises in the European agenda, we invite you to sign the declaration.
+More than 865 persons have signed the Strasbourg declaration to support the place of social enterprises in the European agenda.